cwinters/cwinters.github.io/now/index.md

 __Life__

-* Preparing for a Pittsburgh-to-Washington DC bike ride in early June.
+* Recovering from a Pittsburgh-to-Washington DC bike ride from June 1 - June 6.
+  [See instagram](https://instagram.com/cwinterspgh) for details and photos.
+  For the most part it was great, but I had one bad day due to a sloppy trail (from rain the day before), plus a leaky tube and not being able to get the tire off the rim to change it.
+Eventually it worked out, and I got another real-world example of how helpful random people can be.
-  I got a [new bike](https://surlybikes.com/bikes/midnight_special) recently from excellent local bike shop [Thick Bikes](https://thickbikes.com/) and am super happy with it so far.
+* I got a [new bike](https://surlybikes.com/bikes/midnight_special) recently from excellent local bike shop [Thick Bikes](https://thickbikes.com/) and am super happy with it so far.
 The last bike I got was in 2006, hopefully this one will last as long.
 I also got an